De La Rue Authentication, delivering revenue protection and more

 De La Rue Authentication has helped reduce illicit trade across the globe.
 In one country, the illicit trade in tobacco products dropped from 68% to an estimated 5%, while tax revenues from products rose to 15 times its previous level – becoming the second highest source of national income, after fuel.

-De La Rue focusses on getting results that deliver for every one of its customers.
+De La Rue focuses on getting results that deliver for every one of its customers.
 This means implementing tailored revenue protection solutions on time and to budget.
 With over 200 years of experience, De La Rue has developed a business record and reputation that nations can rely on.